GhostActive/pymp-my-coding-skills/content/mastering-python.md

 * [*Clean Code in Python*](https://www.packtpub.com/product/clean-code-in-python/9781788835831) by Mariano Anaya

 ## Mastery

-> **Characteristics**: If you have successfully reached here, then you know what should be written here.

 To achieve *Mastery*, firstly, you need to become an expert within certain fields of a specific domain by developing deep understanding.
 At this point, learning is a livelong process repeating the four levels from beginner to mastery.
 Repeating the previous items with a higher level yields new perspectives and ideas.